NG-SOC-eu/incidentresponse-kypo/README.md

 ## Additional Materials

-Screenshots and a lab document (`LM8-Operation IncidentResponse v2.docx`) are provided for reference.
+Screenshots and a lab document (`LM8-Operation IncidentResponse`) are provided for reference.

 ## Role Guides